Duchess Agnes of Württemberg, Princess Reuss of Gera

 Schloss Carlsruhe Castle; Credit – Wikipedia

 Agnes grew up at Schloss Carlsruhe, then in Carlsruhe, Silesia, Kingdom of Prussia, now in Pokój, Poland.
 In 1649, a cadet branch of the House of Württemberg inherited land in the Duchy of Oels in Silesia.
 A hunting lodge was built in the area that later became Carlsruhe.
-According to legend, in 1745, Duke Karl Christian Erdmann of Württemberg-Oels got lost while hunting near the lodge and fell asleep in the forest.
-While asleep, he had a dream about founding a city.
+According to legend, in 1745, Duke Karl Christian Erdmann of Württemberg-Oels got lost while hunting near the lodge, fell asleep in the forest, and had a dream about founding a city.
 Later, Karl Christian planned and built the residential city of Carlsruhe (now Pokój, Poland), following the architectural concept of Karlsruhe, then in the Electorate of Baden, later in the Grand Duchy of Baden, now in the German federal state of Baden-Württemberg.
 He also built Schloss Carlsruhe.
-Karl Christian had no heir and so he left his properties and Schloss Carlsruhe to his cousin Duke Eugen of Württemberg, Agnes’ grandfather.
+Karl Christian had no heir and left his properties and Schloss Carlsruhe to his cousin Duke Eugen of Württemberg, Agnes’ grandfather.
 After Silesia became part of the Kingdom of Prussia, the family retained ownership of their properties in Carlsruhe and Schloss Carlsruhe.

 Agnes’ father inherited Carlsruhe and Schloss Carlsruhe upon his father’s death.
 Duke Eugen, Agnes’ father, built a theater and a chapel at Schloss Carlsruhe.
 He was a great patron of the composer Carl Maria von Weber, who became his secretary.
 In 1806, von Weber was named Kapellmeister (director of music) at Schloss Carlsruhe.
 Sadly, at the end of World War II, Schloss Carlsruhe was destroyed by the Red Army of the Soviet Union.